Zesh26/Zesh26/README.md

 I can design and implement various systems and write technical design documents.

 #### Work Experience
-Freelance Programmer / June 2022-February 2023
+Freelance Programmer / June 2022 - February 2023

 #### Personal Projects
 - An implementation of Pokemon FireRed's battle system in Godot: